Adaaks/Superbiz-Uploader/README.md

 # Bloxbiz-Uploader
+- This program will allow automate the process of uploading the ads to roblox and back to bloxbiz.

+# Note
 WARNING: By running this program, you agree for all of the ads here: https://dev.bloxbiz.com/dashboard/ad-control to be shown to your game.

+# Instructions
 Click on file url bar above the files, and replace it with: pip install -r requirements.txt